Skip to main content

 11

-Drive from Muktinath to Marpha
+Muktinath – Marpha

+The Annapurna Circuit trek end here.
 After breakfast, drive to Marpha, a picturesque village famous for its apple orchards and traditional Thakali culture.
 Stroll through its narrow stone-paved alleys, visit Tashi Lhakhang Monastery, and try locally made apple brandy.
 Overnight at a guesthouse in Marpha.

-Drive from Muktinath to Marpha
+Muktinath – Marpha

+The Annapurna Circuit trek end here.
 After breakfast, drive to Marpha, a picturesque village famous for its apple orchards and traditional Thakali culture.
 Stroll through its narrow stone-paved alleys, visit Tashi Lhakhang Monastery, and try locally made apple brandy.
 Overnight at a guesthouse in Marpha.

 Accommodation